 “Having a centralized repository can lead to information overload and it go against the DVCS usage philosophy”.

 Detecting people that do not use DyeVC is in fact possible, with some restrictions.
 As we discussed in Section 3.2, if DyeVC monitors a given repository rep, it is able to find all peers that relate to rep, either by push or pull relationships, even if they are not being monitored.
-The privacy violation related to non-tracked branches does not exist, because the information that DyeVC gathers do not include the content of any files, just their names (see Section 3.2 for more information).
-Finally, the need for a centralized repository is to fill the gap the emerged with DVCS usage: not having a central point with information from all the clones of a given DVCS repository.
+The privacy violation related to non-tracked branches is partial, because the information that DyeVC gathers do not include the content of any files, just their names (see Section 3.2 for more information).
+Finally, the need for a centralized repository is to fill the gap that emerged with DVCS usage: not having a central point with information from all the clones of a given DVCS repository.

 Regarding the study, one of the participants stated that questions in Scenario 2 were biased, leading to the answer: “I don’t know”.
-This was, in effect, the objective of Scenario 2, where we tried to show that many questions that repository administrators can have are difficult or even impossible to answer with existing tools.
+This was, in effect, a natural side-effect of Scenario 2, where we tried to show that many questions that repository administrators can have are difficult or even impossible to answer with existing tools.

 Finally, the participants mentioned some improvements that could be incorporated in the approach: